-The Experimental Program to Stimulate Competitive Research (EPSCoR) partners with states that have historically received smaller amounts of federal research and development funds to enhance science and engineering research, education, and technological capabilities.
+The Established Program to Stimulate Competitive Research (EPSCoR) partners with states that have historically received smaller amounts of federal research and development funds to enhance science and engineering research, education, and technological capabilities.
 Through EPSCoR, participating states are building a high-quality academic research base to serve as a backbone of scientific and technological enterprise.

 The primary objective of Idaho EPSCoR is to stimulate research in niche areas that can become fully competitive in the disciplinary and multidisciplinary research programs of the National Science Foundation and other relevant agencies.

 Idaho EPSCoR currently is led by a State Committee composed of 16 members with diverse professional backgrounds from both the public and private sectors and from all regions of the state.
 The EPSCoR Committee reports to the Idaho State Board of Education and receives matching funds via the Higher Education Research Council (HERC).The Idaho EPSCoR office and the State of Idaho EPSCoR Project Director are located at the University of Idaho, and partner institutions are Boise State University and Idaho State University.

 The objective of NSF EPSCoR is to advance research and innovation, train a skilled workforce, and promote economic development throughout the nation.

 The USDA EPSCoR program is designed to help institutions develop competitive research, education and extension/outreach programs in high-priority areas of national need in agriculture, food, and environmental sciences.

 The NASA EPSCoR program allows more states to participate in space and aeronautics research, broadening the expertise available to the agency and expanding the workforce of educated and trained STEM students capable of meeting global challenges.

 There are two components: